tosdr/tosback-versions/Cvs/Privacy Policy.md

 *   **Right to Know.** You have the right to request what personal information we collect, use, disclose, and/or sell, as applicable.
 *   **Right to Delete.** You have the right to request the deletion of your personal information that is collected or maintained by us.
+*   **Right to Opt-Out of Sales.** You have the right to opt-out of the sale of your personal information by us.
+You may access our Notice of Right to Opt-Out by clicking [here](#noticeoo).
 *   **Right to Non-Discrimination.** We may not discriminate against you because you have exercised any of the privacy rights described above.
 This right may be subject to the offers described in our Notice of Financial Incentives, which you may access by clicking [here](#noticefi).

 You may also authorize someone to exercise the above rights on your behalf.
 Documentation will need to be provided that reflects that you have requested an authorized agent to make a request on your behalf.
 This may include a Power of Attorney document or other signed document.
 If we have collected information on your minor child, you may exercise the above rights on behalf of your minor child.